elatoskinas/blog/_posts/2019-06-15-gsoc-2019-charts-core-implementation.markdown

 class, and there might be data models that would not have an (x, y) parameters as a valid options for the addEntry method.
 However, we need it in the abstract method so the controller could call the functionality directly.
-The idea I have thought of applying later is simply throwing an exception in the overriden method if the option is not supported.
+The idea I have thought of applying later is simply throwing an exception in the overridden method if the option is not supported.

 {% highlight java %}
 public class LineChartModel extends ChartModel<LineDataSet, LineData> {